How Much Startup Equity Should I Give My Cofounder?

 - Avoid the scar tissue of misaligned equity

-- Use our calculator as a mirror, not a scoreboard
+- Use the calculator as a mirror, not a scoreboard

-Still wondering how much equity you should give your cofounder?
-This startup equity calculator doesn't give you the answer — it helps you ask the questions most founders avoid.
-It's designed to surface misaligned assumptions before they cost you your company.
+The calculator below doesn't give you the answer.
+It helps you ask the questions most founders avoid.
+It challenges your assumptions with counter-arguments at every step.
+It's designed to surface misaligned expectations before they cost you your company.

 This calculator helps you: